goldmann/goldmann.pl/blog/2012-11-26-webservices-support-in-jboss-as-in-fedora.md

 and observe the output.
 It should be similar to [what I got](https://gist.github.com/81ad7a7b3b4d2d510ebf).

-Additionally I run some basic tests with [SoapUI](http://www.soapui.org/).
+Additionally I ran some basic tests with [SoapUI](http://www.soapui.org/).
 I was able to create a webservice from WSDL and run some sample requests.
 You can see the result <a class="picture" href="/images/soapui_calculator.png" title="Sample calls to websevice using SoapUI">on the screenshot</a>.

 ### Summary

-As you can see the webservice stack in JBoss As in Fedora works!
+As you can see the webservice stack in JBoss AS in Fedora works!
 Of course all you saw above are basic tests.
-Ii you have something more fancy, go for it and [let me know](/socially/) how it went.
+If you have something more fancy, go for it and [let me know](/socially/) how it went.

 <script type="text/javascript">
     $('.picture').colorbox();